 Album Company Book Line

 Select the Book Line you want to use for your Direct album.
 This list will be different for each album company.
 It depends on what albums they are offering with Direct.
+If you see a star next to book line or size, this means it will be available to order through Direct!
 Please note that not all book lines will be available with Direct.
 Each album company has selected the lines they will offer and that list will be shown here.

 With our ACME Album demo company, there is only one choice.
 Once you click the book line you want, click Next to continue.

 The Album Size will show you all the options available for the book line you have selected.
 The graphic will help you quickly determine if it's a square, horizontal or vertical album size.
 Here, you will also be able to favorite the sizes you use the most to so you can filter to them later!